 What Does Green Tea Do In Your Body?

-Green tea does a few things in the body, including potentially aiding weight loss, promoting fat breakdown, alleviating headaches, relieving digestive issues, and improving cognitive alertness .
+According to NCCIH, green tea does a few things in the body, including potentially aiding weight loss, promoting fat breakdown, alleviating headaches, relieving digestive issues, and improving cognitive alertness .

 A notable component of green tea, epigallocatechin-3-gallate (EGCG), continues to be studied for its possible effectiveness against cancer and heart disease .